mika-archived/pixela.js/README.md

 # Pixela.js

-Pixela API for Node.js written in TypeScript.
+Pixela API for JavaScript written in TypeScript.